 Mary grew up in a family of six in the city of Lagos where she schooled till she graduated high school.
 In 2002, just about the time, she graduated high school, her parents retired from civil service and moved back to the village to rest from the troubles of Lagos city.
 This led her to attend Olabisi Onabanjo University where she graduated in 2008 with her first degree in Philosophy.
 In 2014, she further enrolled in a Master’s program in Information Resources Management at the same university with a major in Knowledge Management.

 In 2015, she went to Ghana for her internship and spent 4 months in the communication department of the Salesians of Don Bosco, West Africa Province.
 After that, she worked more as a freelancer before incorporating her business with the help of a good friend and business partner in 2017.
 In 2013, after finishing her youth service and working for two organizations, Mary went back to school this time at Babcock University for a postgraduate diploma in Mass Communication.
 During this period she undertook work-study as a writer, editor, and social media officer for the Babcock Centre for Executive Development.

-Due to her contributions as a Salesian Volunteer and her interaction with young people within her community in Ijebu, Babcock and Lagos, Mary decided to have an office in Ijebu so she could connect more with young people from her village.
+Due to her contributions as a Salesian Volunteer and her interaction with young people within her community in Ijebu, Babcock, and Lagos, Mary decided to have an office in Ijebu so she could connect more with young people from her village.
 If there is one thing Mary loves to do, it is teaching and engaging curious young and old people on how they can use ICT to empower themselves.
-The thought of making an impact on these group of people in her Ijebu community gave birth to Uwani Hub, named after her paternal grandmother.
-Mary decided to spend some of her time teaching youths, most especially young girls and women, how to maximise the computer they were thought in high school to best develop themselves.
+The thought of making an impact on this group of people in her Ijebu community gave birth to Uwani Hub, named after her paternal grandmother.
+Mary decided to spend some of her time teaching youths, most especially young girls and women, how to maximize the knowledge of computer technologies they were thought in high school to best develop themselves.